The Truth About Deadlifting & Growth: Safe Practices for Teens

-Some concerned parents and youngins may ask, “Does deadlifting stunt growth?” because they’re worried they may hurt themselves or not reach their full height.15 While these fears are understandable, they are based off of rumors and myths that are only applicable when injuries happen.
+Some concerned parents and youngsters may wonder if deadlifting stunts growth due to worries about potential injuries or not reaching their full height.15 While these fears are understandable, they are based off of rumors and myths that are only applicable when injuries happen.

 To elaborate, there’s zero studies that show a correlation between deadlifting and height so the only way it’s possible, is by a sever injury although it can be learned how to avoid injuries in the deadlift with just a few simple tips.